10 – Man Overboard

 After the success of Parallel Lines, there must have been extreme pressure on Blondie to follow up their most successful album of their career.
 Well, with the release of Eat To The Beat, Blondie issued a single that defined the heart of the pure Blondie sound that so many rock fans loved.
-The song “Dreaming,” opened up with with a melodic doubled synthesizer and guitar line that set the tone for a song of the highest degree of pop rock pleasure.
-It was the perfect single to follow up their previous success.
+The song “Dreaming,” opened up with a melodic doubled synthesizer and guitar line that set the tone for a song of the highest degree of pop-rock pleasure.
+It was the perfect single to follow up on their previous success.
 However, the song was not as successful commercially as “Heart Of Glass,” as it only reached No. 27 on the Billboard Top 100 music charts.
 Regardless of its lack of reaching the Top 20, the song was a pure joy to listen to and stands as one of the best of their career.

 # 2 – Hanging On the Telephone